Curtis Joseph: St. Louis Blues (1989–1995)

 After signing on with the Blues on June 16, 1989, Joseph broke into the NHL in 1990, playing for the St. Louis Blues, and making his first career start against the Edmonton Oilers, on January 2, 1990.
-In the off-season following the 1990–91 NHL season, the Blues signed Brendan Shanahan from the New Jersey Devils.
+In the off-season following the 1990–91 NHL season, the Blues signed Brendan Shanahan from the New Jersey Devils on July 25, 1991.
 Shanahan was a restricted free agent, and thus the Devils were entitled to compensation.
 The teams could not agree on what the compensation was; the Blues offered Curtis Joseph, Rod Brind'Amour, and two draft picks, while the Devils wanted Scott Stevens.
 Joseph seemed to be the answer the Devils were looking for in goal, but the case went to arbitration, and a judge ruled that Stevens was to be awarded to the Devils on September 3, 1991.

 Joseph remained with the Blues until 1995.
 The 1992–93 NHL season was his most successful season, as he played a key role in the upset of the Chicago Blackhawks, the reigning Clarence Campbell Conference regular season champions; the Blues swept them in four games in the first round of the playoffs.
 The Blues then faced the Toronto Maple Leafs in the second round, and though the Leafs prevailed, the series went to seven games thanks to Joseph's play.
 Because of his efforts, he was nominated as a finalist for the Vezina Trophy that season, finishing third in voting behind winner Ed Belfour and Tom Barrasso.
 After a disappointing first-round exit in the 1995 playoffs, St. Louis Blues coach and general manager Mike Keenan signed Grant Fuhr as a free agent on July 14, 1995, and he declined to re-sign Joseph and traded his rights along with the rights to Mike Grier, to the Edmonton Oilers, on August 4, 1995, for two first round draft picks (ultimately becoming Marty Reasoner and Matt Zultek).